pelithne/k8s/workshop.md

 ## 2.2.
 Azure Cloud Shell

-We will use the Azure Cloud Shell (ACR) throughout the workshop for all our command line needs.
+We will use the Azure Cloud Shell (ACS) throughout the workshop for all our command line needs.
 This is a web based shell that has all the necessary tools (like kubectl, az cli, helm, etc) pre-installed.

 Start cloud shell by typing the address ````shell.azure.com```` into a web browser.
 If you have not used cloud shell before, you will be asked to create a storage location for cloud shell.
 Accept that and make sure that you run bash as your shell (not powershell).